Merrit/nyrna/docs/_pages/usage.md

 Nyrna can be used to toggle the suspend / resume state of one active window:

+- Windows
+  - In settings enable `Close to tray`, and configure a hotkey.
+While Nyrna is opened or in the system tray this hotkey will trigger suspend/resume for the actively focused window.
+    - You can also set Nyrna to run automatically when you sign in.

 - Linux
   - Set a hotkey in system settings to run the nyrna executable with the `--toggle` flag, example:
     > ~/Applications/Nyrna/nyrna --toggle

-- Windows
-  - In settings enable `Close to tray`, and configure a hotkey.
-While Nyrna is opened or in the system tray this hotkey will trigger suspend/resume for the actively focused window.
-    - Optionally, from Nyrna's settings you can set this hotkey monitor to run automatically at boot.
+  or

+  - Set a hotkey in Nyrna's settings the same way as for Windows.

 Now simply press the hotkey on your keyboard to have the window of your currently active application suspended.
 A subsequent press will resume that